UNRWA: Advisory Commission

-Concurrent with the creation of UNRWA, the UN General Assembly established an Advisory Commission (AdCom) to assist the Commissioner-General in carrying out the Agency's mandate.
+Concurrent with the creation of UNRWA, the UN General Assembly established an Advisory Commission (AdCom) to assist the Commissioner-General in carrying out UNRWA's mandate.
 Created with four members, the AdCom currently has 28 members and four observers.
-Membership is obtained via General Assembly resolutions, with all host countries of Palestinian refugees (Jordan, Syria, Lebanon) sitting on the commission, followed by the 24 leading donors and supporters of UNRWA.
-Palestine, the European Union, and the League of Arab States have had observer status since 2005, with the Organisation for Islamic Cooperation (OIC) joining as an observer in 2019.
+Membership is obtained via General Assembly resolutions, with all host countries of Palestinian refugees (Jordan, Syria, Lebanon) sitting on the commission followed by the 24 leading donors and supporters of UNRWA.
+Palestine, the European Union (EU), and the League of Arab States have had observer status since 2005, with the Organisation for Islamic Cooperation joining as an observer in 2019.

-Members of the AdCom, including the year they joined, are: Australia (2005), Belgium (1953), Brazil (2014), Canada (2005), Denmark (2005), Egypt (1949), Finland (2008), France (1949), Germany (2005), Ireland (2008), Italy (2005), Japan (1973), Jordan (1949), Kazakhstan (2013), Kuwait (2010), Lebanon (1953), Luxembourg (2012), Netherlands (2005), Norway (2005), Qatar (2018), Saudi Arabia (2005), Spain (2005), Sweden (2005), Switzerland (2005), Syria (1949), Turkey (1949), United Arab Emirates (2014), the United Kingdom (1949), the United States (1949).
+Members of the AdCom, including the year they joined, are: Australia (2005), Belgium (1953), Brazil (2014), Canada (2005), Denmark (2005), Egypt (1949), Finland (2008), France (1949), Germany (2005), Ireland (2008), Italy (2005), Japan (1973), Jordan (1949), Kazakhstan (2013), Kuwait (2010), Lebanon (1953), Luxembourg (2012), Netherlands (2005), Norway (2005), Qatar (2018), Saudi Arabia (2005), Spain (2005), Sweden (2005), Switzerland (2005), Syria (1949), Turkey (1949), United Arab Emirates (2014), the United Kingdom (1949), and the United States (1949).

 The Advisory Commission is led by a chair and a vice-chair, representing a host country and a donor country, respectively.
 Each is appointed annually in June from among the Commission members according to the alphabetical rotation, serving for one year beginning 1 July.
-At each appointment, the Chair will alternate between a host and a donor country.
+At each appointment, the chair will alternate between a host and a donor country.

 The AdCom meets twice a year, usually in June and November, to discuss important issues of UNRWA and develop a consensus-based guidance for the Commissioner-General.
 Additionally, members and observers convene more regularly through sub-committee meetings.
 The AdCom also conducts periodic field visits to UNRWA's area of operations.

 Areas of operation

 UNRWA services are available to all registered Palestine refugees living in its area of operations who need assistance.
 When UNRWA began operations in 1950, it was responding to the needs of about 700,000 Palestinian refugees.
-By 2019, some 5.6 million people were registered as eligible for UNRWA services.
+By 2023, some 5.9 million people were registered as eligible for UNRWA services.
 UNRWA provides facilities in 59 recognized refugee camps in Jordan, Lebanon, Syria, the West Bank, and the Gaza Strip, and in other areas where large numbers of registered Palestine refugees live outside of recognized camps.

 For a camp to be recognized by UNRWA, there must be an agreement between the host government and UNRWA governing the use of the camp.
 UNRWA does not itself run camps, has no police powers or administrative role, but simply provides services in the camp.
 Refugee camps, which developed from tent cities to dense urban dwellings similar to their urban surroundings, house around one-third of all registered Palestine refugees.